microsoft/promptflow/CONTRIBUTING.md

 We use and recommend the following workflow:

-1. Create an issue for your work.
+1. Create an issue for your work, or reuse an existing issue on the same topic.
-   - You can skip this step for trivial changes.
-   - Reuse an existing issue on the topic, if there is one.
    - Get agreement from the team and the community that your proposed change is a good one.
    - Clearly state that you are going to take on implementing it, if that's the case.